agoncal/baking-microservice-pie/demo01-basic/clients/angular/README.md

 ## Angular CLI commands

-Make sure you have an Angular CLI 6.x installed globally.
+Make sure you have an Angular CLI 6.x and Swagger-Codegen installed globally.
 If not, execute the following :

 ```
-$ yarn global add @angular/cli@6.0.0-rc.4
+$ yarn global add @angular/cli@6.0.0-rc.6
+$ brew install swagger-codegen
 ```

 ### Initiliaze